 Today’s family is busier than ever.
 Mom and Dad are both working, saving for the future, paying for food, clothes and shelter… it’s no wonder that people have trouble finding time to spend as a family.
 Going fishing with your family can be a great way to enjoy some time together, create incredible memories, and bond through an activity that everyone can enjoy.
 Quality time with the family is a wise investment and a day on the lake catching fish is a great way to accomplish that.

 In this lesson, students will assume the roles of members of a family planning out a day of fishing while out on a camping trip.
-These groups all have the goal of family bonding in mind but they all have possibly conflicting needs and wants for their day on the water.
+These groups all have the goal of family bonding in mind, but they may also have conflicting needs and wants for their day on the water.
 Researching, presenting, and debating, these family members will eventually come to a conclusion about when this trip will take place.
 The various groups will set the stage for peer-driven learning and debate, where the entire class will ultimately vote on a time of day and weather forecast that they feel best serves their entire family.

-ENDURING UNDERSTANDING: Students will understand the differences between managing outdoor resources for the benefit of human recreation verses the long-term health of recreational ecosystems.
+ENDURING UNDERSTANDING: Students will understand the differences between managing outdoor resources for the benefit of human recreation versus the long-term health of recreational ecosystems.

-CONTENT OBJECTIVES: Students will be able to evaluate the environmental and social considerations that determine what makes for a successful day of family bonding and fishing success, debate and develop a plan that benefits the recreational health of their family and the ecosystem where they recreate.
+CONTENT OBJECTIVES: Students will be able to evaluate the environmental and social considerations that determine what makes for a successful day of family bonding and fishing success, and will be able to develop a plan and debate the plan's benefits to the recreational health of their family and the ecosystem where they recreate.

 LEARNER OBJECTIVES: Students will use online research to determine what solutions and strategies best represent the needs of the group they belong to in the lesson.
-Students will use other online research, group discussions and debate to develop their own angling plan that uses a combination of social, environmental, and recreational resource considerations.
+Students will use other online research, group discussions and debate to develop their own angling plan that combines social, environmental, and recreational resource considerations.

-PROCESS OBJECTIVES: Students will work in small and large groups to process new information and use evidence to come to conclusions
+PROCESS OBJECTIVES: Students will work in small and large groups to process new information and use evidence to come to conclusions.

 MATERIALS NEEDED (each group, each student):